18F/handbook/pages/general-information-and-resources/collaboration-tools.md

 - **IF** not part of partners' daily workflow/practices, **THEN** discuss task progress in sprint ceremonies or via email.
-- **IF** blocked by firewall/security issues, **THEN** build a board using whiteboarding or visualization tools like Mural, Google Slides or Powerpoint.
+- **IF** blocked by firewall/security issues, **THEN** build a board using whiteboarding or visualization tools like FigJam, Google Slides or Powerpoint.

 ### Viewing/scheduling calendars